TeamDevDev/professional-development-week-nine-through-sixteen-starter/writing/review.md

 - [] Installed and correctly configured Quarto on your laptop
 - [] Created and maintained a Quarto-based web site that is deployed to Netlify
-- [] Across the entire semester, wrote a total of at least three articles about professional development
+- [] Across the entire semester, co-authored a total of at least three executive summaries about professional development
 - [] Created a GitHub issue of your partner's web site for all professional development précis articles
 - [] Contributed to at least three executive summaries about professional development on the course web site
 - [] Regularly participated in the class discussions about professional development